 Follow Traffic Control Devices Whenever Possible

 Most intersections do not have traffic control devices.
 In those cases, the pedestrian has the right of way.
 This applies whether or not there is a marked crosswalk.
 Once the pedestrian enters the marked or unmarked crosswalk, he or she has the right of way.
-An oncoming motor vehicle must yield, and allow the pedestrian to cross.
+An oncoming motor vehicle must yield and allow the pedestrian to cross.
 If necessary, the motor vehicle must come to a complete stop.
 Mississippi law further provides that it is unlawful to pass a stopped vehicle that is yielding to a pedestrian.

 Right-of-Way Does Not Trump Common Sense